I Want To...

 Baltimore, MD 21287 map

-Dr. Donald Small is Director of the Division of Pediatric Oncology and the Kyle Haydock Professor of Oncology.
+Dr. Donald Small is Director of the Division of Pediatric Oncology at the Johns Hopkins Kimmel Cancer Center and the Kyle Haydock Professor of Oncology.
 He holds joint appointments in Pediatrics and Cellular and Molecular Medicine and Human Genetics.
 He also directs the Johns Hopkins/National Cancer Institute Pediatric Hematology/Oncology Fellowship program.

 Dr. Small received his undergraduate, and then M.D. and Ph.D. degrees from the Johns Hopkins University in 1979 and 1985.
 His Ph.D. research was conducted with Bert Vogelstein in the Oncology Department and his postdoctoral research with Tom Kelly in the Molecular Biology and Genetics Department.
 He trained in pediatrics and pediatric hematology/oncology at Johns Hopkins and joined the faculty in 1990.